-This piece has been inspired by #housingday which aims to celebrate the positive impact of social housing on thousands of people across the UK.
+This piece was inspired by #housingday, which aims to celebrate the positive impact of social housing on thousands of people across the UK.

 To help you support your young person with possible housing decisions, My Family, Our Needs runs through the different types of housing that may be suitable for young people and their families.

-Residential care is a form of regulated group living where all accommodation, meals, personal care and social needs are catered for.
-A good care home should provide someone with personalised, professional care and support whilst giving the individual the chance to live as independently as possible and have a fulfilling and rewarding life.
+Residential care is a form of regulated group living.
+Through residential care, all accommodation, meals, personal care and social needs are catered for.
+A good care home should provide someone with personalised, professional care and support, in addition to giving the individual the chance to live a fulfilling and rewarding life, as independently as possible.

 Residential colleges offer a taste of independence through personalised learning and support.
-They can support young people with a wide range of conditions or disabilities and offer an all-round package of education, regulated support, development and life experiences, whilst living and learning on-site.
+They can support young people with a wide range of conditions or disabilities and offer an all-round package of education, regulated support, development and life experiences, in addition to living and learning on-site.

 Living at home

-Living at home, as the name suggests, is a young person remaining in the family home with their parents or carers.
-It suits some people but not everybody.
+Living at home, as the name suggests, is a young person remaining in the family home with their parents or carers, unfortunately living at home does not suit everybody.

-Shared Lives is for adults over the age of 18 who require care, support and accommodation.
-It is regulated.
-Those on the scheme live with a carer (who has been trained and approved by the organisation providing the arrangement) within that person’s family home.
+Shared Lives is for adults over the age of 18 who require care, support and accommodation, the scheme is regulated.
+Those on the Shared Lives scheme live with a carer within that person’s family home.
+These carers have been trained and approved by the organisation providing the arrangement.
 They may learn new skills and aim to become as independent as possible.

 Supported living gives young people choice and control over their life, whilst being able to access regulated care and support.
-They have their own space and a legally binding tenancy agreement.
-They also have responsibility as a tenant and can receive care and support separately to the tenancy.
+Through supported living they have their own space and a legally binding tenancy agreement, additionally, they have a responsibility as a tenant and can receive care and support separately to the tenancy.

 Specialist Supported Housing